-The discussion of the specific rules pertaining to contractors apply equally to contractor-retailers when the contractorretailer is acting as a contractor by installing materials for others.
-See Information Guide EDU-26, Sales Tax Guidelines for Contractors and Contractor-Retailers, for more details.
+The discussion of the specific rules pertaining to contractors apply equally to contractor-retailers when the contractor-retailer is acting as a contractor by installing materials for others.

 Repairmen means a person or business whose work involves the repair, service, alteration or maintenance of tangible personal property.
 In general, the sales tax rules that apply to contractors do not apply to repairman.
 In general, repairman follow the same rules as retailers (e.g., they purchase materials and parts exempt from sales tax and charge their customer sales tax on the total bill).